Compare Car Insurance in Spain — 2026 Quotes for Expats

 Step 3 — Get 2–3 quotes on identical terms

-Call Turner Insurance on 966 461 625 for a Generali quote — we apply your UK/Dutch no-claims on the first call and email a formal quote within minutes.
-Then compare it against one or two other Spanish broker or direct-sales quotes on identical cover level, excess and add-ons.
+Call Turner Insurance on 966 461 625 for a Generali quote.
+We apply your UK/Dutch no-claims on the first call.
+We then email a formal quote within minutes.
+Next, compare it against one or two other Spanish broker or direct-sales quotes.
+Keep cover level, excess and add-ons identical.
 Compare the totals at the policy-document level, not just the headline number.

 Typical 2026 car insurance prices on the Costa Blanca